colbrydi/CMSEtech_ClassScraper/README.md

 - Go into Dynamic_Scraper.ipynb>
 - Run the first code block
 - In the second code block, there are two editable functions: `get_driver` and `login_to_SIS`.
-For `get_driver`, choose between 'Chrome' and 'Firefox' as your popup (there's no differences, but your machine might only be able to run on one, so test it out).
+For `get_driver`, choose between `Chrome` and `Firefox` as your popup (there's no differences, but your machine might only be able to run on one, so test it out).
 Please note that if you run this notebook in Jupyter you will see a popup window on your screen, but you won't be able to if you use JupyterHub.
 For `login_to_SIS`, your authentication method can either be `Phone` or `Okta`, choose whichever one you prefer.
 Run the code block
 - Type in your MSU NetID (netid@msu.edu) and your MSU password (Don't worry it's redacted and won't last after the session) into the popup spaces
 - The function will choose the authorization method by Phone number, so you will receive an SMS code, please type this into the popup space
 - Run the next three code blocks, up until the second to last one